JacksonDam/PopSilicon/README.md

 and click **Install PeggleSilicon**.
 The helper invokes `tools/build.py` and creates `PeggleSilicon.app` in the selected folder.

+Steam support is currently broken.

-If the standard Steam installation is present and still unmodified, the installer can use that `.app` directly and offers **Replace Steam installation…**.
+~~If the standard Steam installation is present and still unmodified, the installer can use that `.app` directly and offers **Replace Steam installation…**.
 It checks for the original 32-bit Intel executable before proceeding.
-After confirmation, the original Steam app is renamed to `Peggle Deluxe.app.bak` and the Apple silicon build takes its place with Steam's expected `Contents/MacOS/Peggle` executable name.
+After confirmation, the original Steam app is renamed to `Peggle Deluxe.app.bak` and the Apple silicon build takes its place with Steam's expected `Contents/MacOS/Peggle` executable name.~~

 The original game executable and resources are copied unchanged into `Contents/SharedSupport`.
 BASS is bundled from `native/vendor/bass` and the